tvroley/AzureBlobStorageBeginnerTutorial/README.md

 ![Solution Explorer App Config](https://github.com/tvroley/AzureBlobStorageBeginnerTutorial/blob/master/images/SolutionExplorerAppConfig.PNG)

 1. In the Visual Studio Solution Explorer, double click the "App.config" file to open it.
-2. Within the "App.config" file, add the following code after the line that says "</startup>".
-The value for the "StorageConnectionString" key is the connection string for your account.
-The connection string allows you to log in to your account using C#.
+2. Within the "App.config" file, after the line that says "</startup>", add the following code sample.
+The value matching the "StorageConnectionString" key is the connection string for your storage account.
+The connection string allows you to access your storage account using C# in a later step.

 ```xml
       <appSettings>